strawberrymusicplayer/strawberry-buildbot/README.md

 This repository contains Strawberry's buildbot instance running on http://buildbot.strawberrymusicplayer.org/

-It contains the configration and Dockerfiles to build the master, volumes and workers.
+It contains the configuration and Dockerfiles to build the master, volumes and workers.

 Containers are built, started and stopped with docker-compose.